 Walorski Votes to Strengthen Military, Raise Troop Pay, Keep Terrorists in Gitmo

-NDAA Includes Walorski Provisions to Keep Gitmo Terrorists Off U.S. Soil, Strengthen Oversight of Detainee Transfers, Boost Electronic Warfare Innovation
+NDAA Includes Walorski Provisions to Keep Gitmo Terrorists Off U.S. Soil, Boost Electronic Warfare Innovation

 WASHINGTON – U.S. Rep. Jackie Walorski (IN-02), a member of the House Armed Services Committee, today released the following statement after voting for the National Defense Authorization Act (NDAA) for Fiscal Year 2017, which passed the House by a vote of 375 to 34: